-US Army Corp of Engineers: Dakota Pipeline to be re-routed
+Dakota Access Pipeline to be re-routed

 - The Army will not approve an easement of the proposed pipeline

-- The Standing Rock Sioux Tribe oppose the pipeline because their federal reservation lies nearby
+- The Standing Rock Sioux tribe opposes the pipeline because its federal reservation lies nearby

-(CNN)The Army will not approve an easement that would allow the proposed Dakota Access Pipeline to cross under Lake Oahe in North Dakota, the Army's assistant secretary for civil works announced Sunday.
+(CNN)Federal officials will not provide a permit that would allow the proposed Dakota Access Pipeline to cross under Lake Oahe in North Dakota, a government representative announced Sunday, a decision that set off celebrations among the thousands of protesters who have spent months camped out on the land in an effort to block construction efforts.

-Jo-Ellen Darcy said she based her decision on a need to explore alternate routes for the pipeline crossing.
-This comes three weeks after a November 14 announcement from her office that delayed the decision after protests from the Standing Rock Sioux Tribe and their supporters.
+Jo-Ellen Darcy, the Army's assistant secretary for civil works, said she based her decision on a need to explore alternate routes for the pipeline crossing.
+This comes three weeks after a November 14 announcement from her office that delayed the decision after protests from the Standing Rock Sioux tribe and its supporters.

 "Although we have had continuing discussion and exchanges of new information with the Standing Rock Sioux and Dakota Access, it's clear that there's more work to do," Darcy said in her statement.
 "The best way to complete that work responsibly and expeditiously is to explore alternate routes for the pipeline crossing."

-Darcy said that the consideration of alternative routes would be best accomplished through an environmental impact statement with full public input and analysis.
+Darcy said the consideration of alternative routes would be best accomplished through an environmental impact statement with full public input and analysis, delivering both an immediate reprieve and political statement that could aid in future showdowns with President-elect Donald Trump's incoming administration.

+North Dakota Sen. John Hoeven, a Republican, said last week after a meeting with the transition team that Trump supported completing the pipeline.
+A spokeswoman for Trump did not immediately respond to a request for comment on Sunday's decision.
+House Speaker Paul Ryan tweeted his criticism, calling the intervention "big-government decision-making at its worst.
+I look forward to putting this anti-energy presidency behind us."

+Jan Hasselman, an Earthjustice staff attorney representing the Standing Rock Sioux tribe, said Sunday's decision would be useful in a court challenge because it cites a number of concerns first voiced by activists on the ground.

+"It's not so simple for one government administration to simply reverse the decisions of the former one," Hasselman said.
+"If the incoming administration tries to undo this and jam the pipeline through despite the need for an analysis of alternatives, we will certainly be prepared to challenge that in court."

-The Standing Rock Sioux Tribe oppose the pipeline because their federal reservation lies just a half mile south of the proposed crossing location.
-Officials for the tribe have explicitly stated their resistance, saying they fear a rupture or spill from the pipeline could be hazardous to the tribal members and could damage their water supply.
+The tribe opposes the pipeline because its federal reservation lies just a half mile south of the proposed crossing point.
+Officials for the tribe have stated their resistance, saying they fear a rupture or spill from the pipeline could be hazardous to the tribal members and could damage their water supply.

 "We wholeheartedly support the decision of the administration and commend with the utmost gratitude the courage it took on the part of President Obama, the Army Corps, the Department of Justice and the Department of the Interior to take steps to correct the course of history and to do the right thing," Standing Rock Sioux Tribal Chairman Dave Archambault II said in a statement.

-Thousands of protestors have taken up residence at the Standing Rock site to stand in solidarity with Native Americans to oppose the 1,172-mile long proposed pipeline, a $3.7 billion project that would transport 470,000 barrels of oil a day across four states.
+Thousands of protesters have taken up residence at the Standing Rock site to stand in solidarity with Native Americans to oppose the 1,172-mile long proposed pipeline, a $3.7 billion project that would transport 470,000 barrels of oil a day across four states.

+"The American people have been awakened," said Sameera Khan, an activist and former Miss New Jersey US, who has been at the Oceti Sakowin camp since Thanksgiving, told CNN in an email Sunday.
+"If we continue to organize like this, there will be many more victories ahead.
+We will continue to fight.
+We will continue to win.
+This is only just the beginning."

-North Dakota's sole member in the House of Representatives, Rep. Kevin Cramer, a Republican, expressed his disapproval in a scathing statement released Sunday that slammed President Barack Obama as well as the protestors.
+North Dakota's sole member in the House of Representatives, Rep. Kevin Cramer, a Republican, also pledged to fight on, but against the White House decision.
+In a scathing statement, he slammed President Obama as well as the protesters.

-"I hoped even a lawless president wouldn't continue to ignore the rule of law.
+"I hoped even a lawless President wouldn't continue to ignore the rule of law.
 However, it was becoming increasingly clear he was punting this issue down the road," Cramer wrote.
 "Today's unfortunate decision sends a very chilling signal to others who want to build infrastructure in this country.
 Roads, bridges, transmission lines, pipelines, wind farms and water lines will be very difficult, if not impossible, to build when criminal behavior is rewarded this way."

-Other politicians, including Vermont Sen. Bernie Sanders, have actively opposed the pipeline and are praising President Obama's decision.
+Other politicians, including Vermont Sen. Bernie Sanders, have actively opposed the pipeline and are praising the administration's decision.

 "I appreciate very much President Obama listening to the Native American people and millions of others who believe this pipeline should not be built," Sanders, a 2016 Democratic presidential candidate, said in a statement.
 "In the year 2016, we should not continue to trample on Native American sovereignty.
 We should not endanger the water supply of millions of people.
 We should not become more dependent on fossil fuel and accelerate the planetary crisis of climate change.
 Our job now is to transform our energy system away from fossil fuels, not to produce more greenhouse gas emissions."

+May Boeve, the executive director leading environmental action group 350.org, celebrated the decision but also sounded a warning against any future plans to reverse it.

+"If Trump tries to go up against the leaders at Standing Rock he'll just end up looking petty and small," she said.
+"The fight against Dakota Access has fired up a resistance movement that is ready to take on any fossil fuel project the Trump administration tries to approve.
+On Dakota Access and every other pipeline: If he tries to build it, we will come."

-Earlier this week, North Dakota Gov. Jack Dalrymple ordered the protestors to leave the campsite by Monday, citing the harsh winter conditions as a reason why they needed to decamp.
+Earlier this week, North Dakota Gov. Jack Dalrymple ordered the protesters to leave the campsite by Monday, citing the harsh winter conditions as a reason why they needed to decamp.
 The US Army Corps of Engineers had warned that come Monday, activists who refuse to leave the campsite could be arrested, then backtracked, saying the agency had no plans to forcibly remove those who stay.

-Instead of backing away, the protestors came out in full force and showed no signs of backing down, even inviting over 2,000 veterans to join their already robust presence.
+Instead of backing away, the protesters came out in full force and showed no signs of backing down, even inviting over 2,000 veterans to join their already robust presence.
 Now with a victory for the Sioux tribe and their supporters, Standing Rock has become a protest symbol.